builtbyedgar/re-xtate/README.md

 ### `globalComputed`

-**ReXtate**, derived states are referred to as "computed" states, and we can create them using the `globalComputed` method.
+**Rextate**, derived states are referred to as "computed" states, and we can create them using the `globalComputed` method.
 Computed states cache their value and recalculate it only when any of the states or computes states they depend on change.
 Think of them as something similar to React's `useMemo` hook.